-Q. What’s the difference between “high tensile” and “low carbon” fence?
-Is one a better choice than the other for my fencing project?
+Q. What’s the difference between “high tensile” and “low carbon” wire?
+Which wire type is best for my fence project?

 A. Wire fencing products are manufactured using either high tensile wire or low carbon wire.
 Low carbon wire is made from steel rod with a carbon content of approximately 0.10%.
 This type of wire is easy to work with and fairly forgiving.
 However, it is prone to elongation (stretching and sagging), which produces as lower breaking than high tensile wire.